 Option 1: Vote early from home

 - Step 1: Apply for your absentee ballot.
 Fill out this Absent Voter Ballot Application in the mail from your local clerk or from the Secretary of State.
 If you didn’t, you can apply online here.
-Your ballot will be mailed to you about 45 days before Election Day
+Your ballot will be mailed to you about 45 days before Election Day.

 - Step 2: Vote and submit your ballot.
 Vote your ballot, sign the outer envelope and mail it back to your city/township clerk.
 Don’t forget to attach enough postage.